 You are not going to need to just write down anything that comes to your mind and start reading it aloud to your Ex.
 This will feel fake and forced.
 You would like this to be real if it may help you to get back together.
 You do not have to be a great poet to pen a heartfelt poem that will move your Ex and make them see things in a different light.
 So if you have never written a poem before in your life, don’t worry.

-It is not that tough to write a heartbroken poem once you make a decision to do it and you start.
+It is not that tough to write a heartbroken poem once you make a decision to do it and you start, it gets even easier while using a thesaurus to help express your feelings of words.
 The toughest part is getting started, though, so you’ve got to make yourself do that.
 Then it will possibly start to flow more naturally.

 First, just think about how you are feeling.
 Naturally you will feel stuff like unhappiness or hurt.
 But if you can compare that to something else instead of just say you are unhappy or hurt, it makes for a stronger poem.
 Comparing a flooding rain to all of the tears you have cried is far better than announcing “I’ve cried a lot.”